liuyuzhou/singer-info-spider/readme.txt

-this is a file that get singer info from qq music
+This is a file that get singer info from qq music

 1.dataColect_from_qq is the main program.Before you run it, you need config modles,and build some table.